-Your Infrared Light will cure parts too large to fit in your oven, or take the place of an oven.
+Our Infrared Lights will cure parts too large to fit in your oven, or take the place of an oven.
 Infrared light cures the powder from the outside, without heating the entire piece totally through.
-Conventional paint, gaskets, or plastic items close to the surface to be cured or attached to thin gauge metal, should first be removed.
+Conventional paint, gaskets, or plastic items close to the surface to be cured, or attached to thin gauge metal, should first be removed.
 The infrared light generates high temperatures.
-Do not direct IR light at people or flammable material, or in areas with flammable vapors closer than 25 feet.
 For best results, follow the enclosed directions.
 The medium wave-length (2.35 micron) light heats the surface quicker than an enclosed oven, so accurate temperature control, light positioning, and movement are crucial to properly cure the powder without burning the coating.
-Small items will cure in about 6-15 minutes while large parts may require 2-6 hours (total elapsed time).
+Small items will cure in about 6-15 minutes, while large parts may require 2-6 hours (total elapsed time).

 Important Safety Instructions